kevindelord/UIImage-Autoresize/README.md

     [UIImage imageNamed: @"background.png" ];

 The code will `automatically` load an image corresponding to the current device.
-You do NOT need to specify any file extension, if you do the library will ignore itself and only load the file you are asking for.
+You do NOT need to specify any file extension.
+If you do, the library will ignore its own methods and only load the file you are asking for.

 ## Rotating screen: Portrait & Landscape modes

-When dealing with multiple interface orientation, an app might need different backgrounds.
+When dealing with multiple interface orientations, an application might need different backgrounds.
 One for the portrait mode and another one for the landscape.
 With `UIImage+Autoresize` and its naming convention you could even use the same asset name in the code.
 The displayed picture will simply change by implementing the folloying methods in your view controller:

-On iOS 8 :
+On iOS 8:

     - (void)viewWillTransitionToSize:(CGSize)size withTransitionCoordinator:(id<UIViewControllerTransitionCoordinator>)coordinator {
         [super viewWillTransitionToSize:size withTransitionCoordinator:coordinator];